-Applicants who have criminal histories triggering further review will be reviewed by the MPHA Manager or Supervisor of Leasing, Occupancy and Compliance, or his or her designee.
+Applicants who have criminal histories triggering further review will be reviewed by the MPHA Assistant Director of Operations or Manager of Leasing, Occupancy and Compliance, or his or her designee.
 The additional review will consist of an individualized assessment of case specific facts that will assist in determining whether the criminal conduct indicates a demonstrable risk to residents, staff or related person's safety and/or property.